 If everything looks as it should, then there may be an internal problem with your device, which will be difficult to fix.

-However, if the rest of your Fire Stick’s functions are working normally, you may want to consider using a universal remote which will connect to your Fire Stick via HDMI CEC.
+However, if the rest of your Fire Stick’s functions are working normally, you may want to consider using a universal remote that will connect to your Fire Stick via HDMI CEC.

 This will allow you to navigate your Fire Stick’s apps and settings without Bluetooth, allowing you to squeeze a little more life out of your device.